ammeir/hurrican/README.md

 ### Known issues
 -Frame drops in some parts of the game
--White gaps between background tiles are sometimes visible, especially in level 7
+-Gaps between background tiles are sometimes visible, especially in level 7

 ### Credits